SweetIceLolly/VB6-MemoryDC/README_EN.md

 ## `CopyDataTo` function

-`CopyDataFrom` function copies data from the memory DC to a Byte array.
+`CopyDataTo` function copies data from the memory DC to a Byte array.

 ### Definition